-After flipping through Chrissy Teigen's first cookbook and obsessing over the recipes, I knew the first one I had to make was Lemony Arugula Spaghetti Cacio e Pepe.
+This Lemony Arugula Spaghetti Cacio e Pepe is one of the most popular recipes from Chrissy Teigen's first cookbook for obvious reasons.
 It's like a combination of spaghetti aglio e olio and cacio e pepe . . . plus pancetta, because pancetta makes everything better.

 Some say love conquers all, but I say cacio e pepe does.
 It’s true, John and I fell for each other and got married in Lake Como, Italy, but it’s also where I became a slave to this pasta dish, which is super peppery and cheesy and is basically the boss of me whenever I make it.
 At first I was a little worried: Since I first tasted it when I was all gooey-romancey in Italia, would it weather the trip home?
 DID I HAVE PASTA GOGGLES ON?
 Thankfully, I adore it as much now as I did then — even more, actually.